reevinndeta-hash/reevin-plays/README.md

 Welcome to my professional gaming journalism portfolio.
 This repository showcases my work in game reviews, culture analysis, and feature storytelling.

 ## About Me
-I'm a Kenyan gaming writer passionate about interactive storytelling, player psychology, and the evolving culture of games.
+I'm a Kenyan article,content gaming writer passionate about interactive storytelling, player psychology, and the evolving culture of games.
 I focus on creating bold, engaging content that explores narrative, design, and player experience.

 ## Featured Articles